TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 Advanced group

 Advanced group defines used log types and a Company range validation.
 The export runs in the current company and some exports may be logically only related to certain companies. **Company range** allows to specify a list of companies where the export may be run

 ## Export scenarious

 Let's describe most typical scenarious that can be used to export the data from D365FO

 ### Export store onhand data(low code scenario)

 **Business scenario**: our company has a store and we want to export daily onhand data from this store to our web site.
+We need to include ItemId, Stype and AvailiablePhysical value

-External integration module contains a class that allows to export the result of the custom SQL string and the basic task like this can be done even without writing any code
+External integration module contains a class that allows to export the result of the custom SQL string and the basic task like this can be done even without writing any code.

+..

 ### Export customers (low code with data entity)